wengf2086/AruDiscordBot/README.md

-# AruDiscordBot
+# Aru Discord Bot
 This is my Discord Bot, Aru!

-Made by me, cookie#0837 on Discord.
+Made by me, cookie#0837, on Discord.
 Feel free to add me and ask me any questions you might have about my bot.

 [Invite Aru](https://discord.com/api/oauth2/authorize?client_id=1009180210823970956&permissions=8&scope=applications.commands%20bot) to your server!

 ## What does Aru do?